 He watches me and decides to make me happy by accepting my docs.
 Then he reconsiders it and starts to speak in Chinese, so fast that I don’t get the point.
 In these cases, the only solution I know is to call a Chinese person that can translate for me.
 Therefore I call Feng and put her on the phone with the roundsman.
 After five minutes of discussion, they agree that it’s not sure he can accept my doc as SF Express only sends to Honk Kong downtown and we don’t know where is the address I want to send the docs to.
 I decide to take the risk, pay 35 kuai and send the documents.

 I will know if they will arrive on time only tomorrow.

 [Update 1: The docs arrived on time.]

-[Update 2: Feng's boss blamed her because she lost time helping me at the phone during work time.]
+[Update 2: Feng’s boss blamed her because she lost time helping me on the phone during work time.]

 [Update 3: Probably I will go to Hong Kong anyway.]